Common buzzard: Mammals

 A high diversity of rodents may be taken given the chance, as around 60 species of rodent have been recorded in the foods of common buzzards.
 It seems clear that voles are the most significant prey type for European buzzards.
 Nearly every study from the continent makes reference to the importance, in particular, of the two most numerous and widely distributed European voles: the 28.5 g common vole (Microtus arvalis) and the somewhat more northerly ranging 40 g field vole (Microtus agrestis).
-In southern Scotland, field voles were the best represented species in pellets, accounting for 32.1% of 581 pellets.
+In southern Scotland, field voles were the best-represented species in pellets, accounting for 32.1% of 581 pellets.
 In southern Norway, field voles were again the main food in years with peak vole numbers, accounting for 40.8% of 179 prey items in 1985 and 24.7% of 332 prey items in 1994.
 Altogether, rodents amount to 67.6% and 58.4% of the foods in these respective peak vole years.
 However, in low vole population years, the contribution of rodents to the diet was minor.
 As far west as the Netherlands, common voles were the most regular prey, amounting to 19.6% of 6624 prey items in a very large study.
 Common voles were the main foods recorded in central Slovakia, accounting for 26.5% of 606 prey items.
-The common vole, or other related vole species at times, were the main foods as well in the Ukraine (17.2% of 146 prey items) ranging east to Russia in the Privolshky Steppe Nature Reserve (41.8% of 74 prey items) and in Samara (21.4% of 183 prey items).
-Other records from Russia and the Ukraine show voles ranging from slightly secondary prey to as much as 42.2% of the diet.
+The common vole, or other related vole species at times, were the main foods as well in Ukraine (17.2% of 146 prey items) ranging east to Russia in the Privolshky Steppe Nature Reserve (41.8% of 74 prey items) and in Samara (21.4% of 183 prey items).
+Other records from Russia and Ukraine show voles ranging from slightly secondary prey to as much as 42.2% of the diet.
 In Belarus, voles, including Microtus species and 18.4 g bank voles (Myodes glareolus), accounted for 34.8% of the biomass on average in 1065 prey items from different study areas over 4 years.
 At least 12 species of the genus Microtus are known to be hunted by common buzzards and even this is probably conservative, moreover similar species like lemmings will be taken if available.